Generalized unitarity method for unstable particles: Introduction

 The obvious requirement here is that unitarity must be satisfied to all orders in perturbation theory.
 However, we know that many of our theories possess unstable particles which do not appear as asymptotic states.
 Should such unstable particles be incorporated nevertheless in unitarity relations?
 This issue was addressed by Veltman~\cite{Veltman:63,Diagrammar,Rodenburg,Lang-thesis,Denner:15}.
-The conclusion is that one should not take cuts through unstable propagators, hence unstable particles are not enclosed by unitarity sums.
+The conclusion is that one should not take cuts through unstable propagators~\footnote{{The terminology ``unstable propagator" is actually a misnomer as what we mean by ``unstable" is the particle associated with this propagator.
+However, as the reader can easily check, this parlance is employed in the specialized literature.
+Therefore for brevity we will stick with this rather abuse of terminology.
+Henceforth, the expression ``unstable propagator" will be understood as ``propagator associated with an unstable particle/state".}}, hence unstable particles are not enclosed by unitarity sums.
 This can be generalized to encompass also unstable ghostlike resonances emerging in higher-derivative theories such as quadratic gravity and Lee-Wick theories~\cite{DM:19}.
 As the astute reader might have noticed, this might potentially put some obstructions to unitarity methods.
 Notwithstanding the foregoing remark, in this paper we will discuss how such methods are still solid for the calculation of loop amplitudes that comprise resonances of any type.
 Here we will use units such that $\hbar = c=1$.
 We take the Minkowski metric as $\eta_{\mu\nu} = \textrm{diag}(1,-1,-1,-1)$.